google/gsocguides/pages/student/09-what_does_community_mean.md

 **Many committers, rough consensus**

 Some projects allow almost anyone to change their codebase.
-These groups are likely to give commit access to GSoC students as part of a project.
-When deciding which features to work on or what code is committed to the master code repo, decisions may be made by the group or left to a few trusted individuals.
+These groups are likely to give commit access to GSoC contributors as part of a project.
+When deciding which features to work on or what code is committed to the main code repo, decisions may be made by the group or left to a few trusted individuals.
 When there's conflict, majority approval may be requested before further action is taken.

 Decisions are often made based on who has working code, rather than on a theoretical basis.
 Groups may not formally document how they make decisions.
 In this case, a little time spent with the group can help you learn the culture and how to work together.
 If you end up working with a group like this, your mentor will help you acclimate!